(See PDI Guidelines for information about projected images competitions)

 All members are very welcome to enter the competitions; equally, if you prefer to come along and look at the other members’ entries that’s fine too.
 Wherever possible outside judges are used, and all our judges are ones who offer constructive comments and advice on entries.
 The main purpose of the competitions is to get external comments on our work, and so help us form our own judgements about our photographs.

-The entry fee is £1 per entry, with upto 2 images per competition in any of the classes (colour prints, mono prints, projected digital images) at a meeting (see Competition Rule 4 for details of entries).
+There is now no entry fee and members may submit up to Four images per competition in any of the classes (colour prints, mono prints, projected digital images) at a meeting (see Competition Rule 4 for details of entries).
 The annual colour and mono print competions are usually judged on the same day, however, in that event you can submit up to 4 prints, two mono and ywo colour prints.

 Competitions are held regularly, through the autumn, winter and spring, for monochrome prints, colour prints and projected digital images.
 Points are awarded within each class as follows: